Case: Solving the puzzle of plant genomes

 Chickpeas

-A billion little fragments
+A billion tiny fragments

 Jigsaw puzzle

-But plant genomes are difficult to assemble, for many reasons.
-“For one, plant genomes often have multiple copies of a chromosome”, bioinformatics researcher Sven Warris (Wageningen University and Research) explains.
-“They also contain many repetitive fragments.
-For software, it’s very difficult to work out what belongs together.
-You can compare it to a jigsaw puzzle with a lot of pieces of blue sky that are all only slightly different from each other.
-The smaller the pieces, the more complex it is to assemble the puzzle.
-Last but not least, plant genomes can be very large, and are much more complex than a human genome.”
+But plant genomes are difficult to put together, for several reasons.
+"Plant genes often have multiple copies of a chromosome," explains bioinformatician Sven Warris (Wageningen University and Research).
+"They also contain many repetitive fragments.
+For software, it is very difficult to figure out what belongs together.
+You can compare it to a jigsaw puzzle with many pieces of blue sky that are all only slightly different from each other.
+The smaller the pieces, the more complex it is to put the puzzle together.
+Last but not least, plant genomes can be very large and are much more complex than a human genome."

 New approach

 Warris, together with an international group of researchers, developed a new approach that reduces the complexity of the genome assembly process.
-It enables them to select a single chromosome, amplify the DNA, and sequence it on, for example, the PacBio sequel platform.
-The tool they developed for this, Pacasus, makes it possible to use low-input material to create high quality de novo assemblies.
-“De novo assembly tools have a hard time identifying the artificial chimeric fragments.
-This new approach allows us to identify and separate these pieces, so we don’t need to discard information anymore.”
+It allows them to select a single chromosome, amplify the DNA and sequence it on, for example, the PacBio sequencing platform.
+The tool they have developed for this purpose, Pacasus, allows them to use low-quality material to make high-quality de novo assemblies.
+"The de novo assembly tools struggle to identify the artificial chimeric fragments.
+With this new approach, we can identify and separate these pieces, so we no longer have to throw away information. "

 GPUs on HPC Cloud